Joolanda/chattown/README.md

 ```sh
 $ npm install --save firebase@7.9.0
 ```
 Follow the instructions of Google Firebase.
 Wenn creating your project, choose "Database and not real-time database.
 Starting a collection in [Firebase](https://firebase.google.com/docs/firestore/using-console) is pretty straightforward.
 I will include all steps in an updated version of this ReadMe file.
 But for now, don't forget to choose auto ID.
-Make sure the name and fields matches with your chat app code.
-Referencing the app with your own credentials..etc.
+Make sure the name and fields matches with your chat app code...etc.

+Referencing the app with your own credentials, like so: https://
+Go to your project in the terminal and run npm start or expo start.
+Et violà!

 #### Dependencies
  - "@react-native-community/async-storage",